nionio6915/Euclid_Probe/README.md

 # PROBE-BOARD

-This magneticaly coupled Z-Probe probe takes advantage of RepRapFirmware's probe pickup detection scheme and uses magnets for both as mechanical coouplers and as electrical contacts.
+This magneticaly coupled Z-Probe probe takes advantage of RepRapFirmware's probe pickup detection scheme and uses magnets for both mechanical cooupling and as electrical contacts.
 The Z-Probe circuit is completed when the probe is picked up.
 This magnetically coupled Z-Probe PCB sled was originally inspired by and created for ![CroXY 3D Printer] (https://github.com/wesc23/CroXY), and then apapted to ![Eustathios-Spider V2] (https://github.com/eclsnowman/Eustathios-Spider-V2).

 The same PCB is used for both the upper and lower half, and uses 4, 1/4x1/8 axial polarised magnets, an Omron D2F snap action switch, M2 & M3 mounting screws, and some other random bits and bobs you probably have laying about.

 The parts list specifies an Omron snap action switch.
 The subminiature size of the Onron DF2 switches, their trigger point repeatability and overall reliablility makes them ideally suited for Z-Probed use.
-The circuit only uses the Normally Closed (NC) half of the switch as a momentary pushbutton, as no other small packaged SPST momentary swtich was found to be as reliable as the Omron.
+The circuit only uses the Normally Closed (NC) half of the switch as a momentary pushbutton, as no other submitiature packaged SPST momentary swtich was found to be as reliable as the Omron.

   ![iso view](/images/ISO_View.png)
   ![left view](/images/Left_View.png)